9vn6iy/iptables-experiment/README.md

 ## About The Project

 Kubernetes provides three load balancing strategies: namespace, iptables and ipvs.
-Because the namespace is out of date, most k8s clusters adope iptables and IPVS stragies.
+Because the namespace is out of date, most k8s clusters adope iptables and IPVS strategies.
 Almose everyone knows that iptables perform poorly compared with IPVS, but why exactly?
 What's the difference between them?

 Besides, linux kernel has changed the firewall rules management system from iptables to nftables, and since the